hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

 @Service
 public class ContractLogTopicListener {
   private final Flux<ContractLogEvent> contractLogs;
+  private final AtomicLong subscriberCount;
+  // LRU Cache of 1000
+  private final CacheLoader<EntityId, String> contractIdToOutputAddress;

   /**
    * Verifies can subscribe and returns error response if not
    * Uses shared lazy subscription to contractLogs
    * On backpressure overflow, drop messages
    * Filter events via addresses and/or topics param
+   * Maps address to output address using contractIdToOutputAddress
    * calls unsubscribe on termination.
    * */
   public Flux<ContractLogEvent> listen(ContractLogSubscription subscription) {
   }

   /**
-   * Filters messages by addresses and topics
+   * Filters messages by address and topics.
+   * Addresses should be filtered using account-num alias format
    * */
   private boolean filterMessage(ContractLogEvent contractLogEvent, ContractLogSubscription subscription) {
   }

   /**
-   * Checks subscriber count is less than maxActiveSubscriptions
+   * Checks subscriberCount is less than maxActiveSubscriptions
    * contract with evm address in filter exists
    * we detect if this address input is account-num alias or evm address
    * alias and query the entity table for the latter to map it to its account-num alias.
+   * Add entry to contractIdToOutputAddress
    * */
   private boolean canSubscribe(ContractLogSubscription subscription) {
   }

   /**
-   * Remove entry from cached listeners
-   * Decrement subscription count
+   * Decrement subscriberCount
    */
   private void unsubscribe() {
+  }

+  /**
+   * Increment subscriberCount
+   */
+  private void onSubscribe(ContractLogSubscription subscription) {
   }

 }